JuliaLang/julia/doc/manual/control-flow.rst

 Note that the ``Task()`` constructor expects a 0-argument function.
-A common pattern is for the producer to be parameterized, in which case a partial function application is needed to create a 0-argument `anonymous function <../functions#Anonymous+Functions>`_.
+A common pattern is for the producer to be parameterized, in which case a partial function application is needed to create a 0-argument :ref:`anonymous function <man-anonymous-functions>`.
 This can be done either directly or by use of a convenience macro:

 ::